Amesbury, Massachusetts: Plantation at Merrimac

+Separation from Salisbury

 Private occupation of the west bank of the Pow-wow River went on as East Salisbury citizens sold their property and moved to New Town.
 However, New Town remained a paper construct without enforcement.
 On January 14, 1654, articles of agreement adopted at town meeting divided Salisbury into Old Town and New Town, each to conduct its own affairs.
 The border was the Pow-wow.
 The agreement went into effect on January 19, 1655.
 In New Town, a new government was voted in, which claimed authority over "all matters of publicke concernment."
 They still paid taxes to Old Town and expected services from it.
 The board of Old Town contained some members from New Town for fair representation.
 This agreement also was known as a "settlement".

 On May 26, 1658, New Town petitioned the General Court for independent town status, but the Old Town denied the petition.
 The Old Town required all inhabitants, including those in the New Town, to attend church in Old Town and fined settlers for each missed meeting The church and preacher were maintained from taxes.
 Minister Joseph Peasley of New Town and his congregation attempting to defy the General Court were summoned into District Court at Ipswich "to answer for their disobedience", were fined there and Peasly was enjoined from preaching.
 Another petition for separation was denied in 1660.

 The burden of attending church several miles away became so great that New Town built a new meeting house and requested the General Court to find a preacher.
 The court yielded to the petition of 1666, granting the "liberty of a township" to New Town.
 The town was unofficially incorporated, meaning a government was constituted and officers elected, on June 15.
 It was named New Salisbury, but in 1667 the name was changed to Amesbury on the analogy of Amesbury, England, which was next to Salisbury, England.
 Amesbury was officially granted incorporation under that name on April 29, 1668.

 After King Phillips War (1675–1678), an effort by the natives to rid themselves of the colonists, the Royal Province of New Hampshire was created and took away several towns in northern Norfolk shire.
 Massachusetts was reduced in size from most of New England to roughly its current borders.
 The Court dissolved Norfolk Shire, transferring Salisbury and Amesbury to Essex County.